muhammetyigit/PhoriesApp/README.md

 # PhoriesApp
 PhoriesApp is an iOS application that allows users to take photos using the device camera, automatically captures their location, and displays the photos in a gallery layout using UICollectionView.
 All photos and their associated location data are persistently stored using Core Data.
-The name Phories comes from combining photos and memories.
-— because every photo tells a story.
+The name Phories comes from combining photos and memories — because every photo tells a story.

 ## ✅ Features
 - Take photos using the device camera